 YOUR HOLIDAY PLAN

-The start of the holiday shopping season is only eight weeks away and I want you to have a head start.
+The start of the holiday shopping season is only weeks away and I want you to have a head start.

 Halloween hasn’t even happened yet but some stores are already displaying Christmas decorations.
 I don’t know about you, but the Christmas Seasons seems to start earlier and earlier each year.
 And, with the early arrival usually comes the pressure to begin thinking about gift giving.